 Can you feed your brain and let it follow what interests it most?

 My over-active brain, allowed to roam free, became very curious in an almost childlike way.
 Looking at clouds led me to discover the wonderful and fascinating work of Luke Howard (Chapter 27).
 Looking at mountains in the distance led me to Lord Rayleigh (Chapter 20), and more importantly, walking up a mountain led me to experience Edmund Burke's idea of the Sublime (Chapter 53).
-And when I saw a real-life snowy scene come to life in front of my eyes, my brain clicked and whirred through its catalogue of images and made a connection with Bruegel's seminal work The Hunters in the Snow (Chapter 19).
+When I saw a real-life snowy scene come to life in front of my eyes, my brain clicked and whirred through its catalogue of images and made a connection with Bruegel's seminal work, The Hunters in the Snow (Chapter 19).
 If you have spent so much time in the two-dimensional world, reading, looking at paintings instead of real scenes, and being at one remove from nature, only seeing it from the car or a screensaver, it's very exciting to be living in the moment suddenly and seeing the world afresh in all the glory of its three dimensions.

 Can taking a walk help you to calm your brain?

-I learnt to find joy, stillness and, yes, happiness in doing simple things.
+I learnt to find joy, stillness and happiness in doing simple things.
 Looking at the small, microscopic things led me to one of the walks that I enjoyed the most, the one when I felt compelled to touch everything, stroke moss, feel a scratchy juniper bush, enjoy the sensation of the surface of a cold, smooth stone, finding that a blackbird's feather is soft and warm, and that lichen turns to powder under pressure.
 (Chapter 57).
 Photographing a blade of grass encased in ice led me to discover a lost word – ammil.
 (Chapter 48).
 In Devon, ammil is the word used to describe the thin film of ice that lacquers leaves, twigs and blades of grass when a freeze follows a partial thaw.
 The word is derived from the old English word 'ammel', which is the old version of the word enamel.
-I have always loved words and reading Robert Macfarlane's book "Landmarks" led me to discover so many almost-lost words that kept my mind busy for many weeks.
+I have always loved words, and reading Robert Macfarlane's book "Landmarks" led me to discover so many almost-lost words that kept my mind busy for many weeks.

 When I grew more confident, I walked off the beaten track, which led to many more wonders, perhaps a beautiful log encrusted with moss resembling a lizard, a giant grasshopper, or a very friendly snake.
-I bought a second-hand camera and began to look for things to snap – especially on bad days – concentrating on taking photographs would afford me ten or twenty seconds of time free from worry and if you're not feeling good, ten or twenty seconds free from worry is a real gift.
+I bought a second-hand camera and began to look for things to snap—especially on bad days.
+Concentrating on taking photographs would afford me ten or twenty seconds of time free from worry, and if you're not feeling good, ten or twenty seconds free from worry is a real gift.

 I began to look for other treasures (or found objects), which I occasionally collected; a gnawed pinecone would make me think about the squirrel which had feasted on it, and during such moments, one is thinking about something other than oneself.
 One of the problems with having depression is that it is very hard to escape your own thoughts and problems; this is part of the condition.

 Walking above the tree line to become level with the tops of the trees will probably see great tits and blue tits, which are generally in abundance everywhere you walk, and if you walk uphill for long enough, you can reach a point where you are looking down on them.
-You can see their markings and watch them twitching and eating, complaining, or having a natter.
+You can see their markings and watch them twitching, eating, complaining, or having a natter.
 I even spent several minutes admiring a common old jay – what a beautiful and exotic bird that is when you take the time to study it.

 Can walking give you a leaner body and a more peaceful brain?

-I think that there is no doubt that walking can and possibly will give you a leaner, fitter, more toned body, I definitely felt fitter after my year of walking, but I didn't also expect to get a calmer, quieter, more peaceful brain.
+I think that there is no doubt that walking can and possibly will give you a leaner, fitter, more toned body.
+I felt fitter after my year of walking, but I didn't expect to get a calmer, quieter, more peaceful brain, too.
 A long solitary walk is an assault course for the brain, a way to allow your mind to find a way to clear out old painful memories and thoughts and to come back with fresh perspectives.
 Letting the brain off the leash and running free exploring in a way that you most likely did when you were a child can bring you back home with a feeling of contentment which hopefully will last, if not the whole day, at least for a few hours, and then after some time, these hours might become days or even weeks.

+I like to think that reading about walking can help your brain and make you happier.
 I called my book Walking into Alchemy, but I could have called it Walking into Happiness.
 Walking has given me something long-lasting, and it seems that I accidentally made a manual for the walker, providing a toolkit of ideas and inspirations.
 I get messages, emails, letters, and cards from people who take my book with them when they walk or read a chapter a day if they don't feel well enough to walk.

 The book is also available as an immediate PDF download.